Drive-thru testing areas being set up across South Florida as COVID-19 cases rise

 This latest development comes as cases of COVID-19 continued to soar in the Sunshine State.

-The latest numbers show 100 new cases in Florida, just from Tuesday night at this time.
-Nearly half of the cases are in South Florida: 80 in Broward County with one death and 77 in Miami-Dade.
+The latest numbers show 62 new cases, as of 11 a.m., Thursday.
+The cases bring the total in Miami-Dade to 86 and 96 in Broward County.

-Dr. Jana Cua said she think she has the virus, so she got tested at a testing site where she works, at Community Health of South Florida in South Miami-Dade.
+Dr. Jana Cua said she thinks she has the virus, so she got tested at a site where she works, at Community Health of South Florida in South Miami-Dade.

 “I think I have a fever and chills,” she said.

-Cua was one of many patients come came to the newly opened site to be tested on Wednesday.
+Cua was one of many patients who came to the newly opened site on Wednesday.

 “The only way we can all help to nip this virus in the bud is to test as many patients as possible,” said Dr. Tony Amofah, Chief Medical Officer at Community Health.